Starting a food truck: here is your checklist

 Which permits you need depends on what you plan to do exactly.
 Since the rules may vary depending on the city or town where you are based, you should contact your local council to ask what rules apply to your specific situation.
 Some items that may be relevant to your situation:

-• Permit for mobile trade
+• Permits for mobile trade

 A standplaatsvergunning (mobile food-vending unit permit) allows you to park your food truck on a public road or site and sell your products.
+A marktvergunning (market permit) allows you to park your food truck at an established market and sell your products.

 • Hygiene